Table of Contents

 The rate at which a system processes transactions per second is called "throughput."

 The blockchain is the fundamental building component of a decentralized ecosystem.
-It consists of three layers: Layer 1, Layer 2, and layer 3.
+It consists of three layers: Layer 1, Layer 2, and Layer 3.
 Layer 2 is a third-party integration that works in concert with network Layer 1 to increase the number of distribution nodes and hence the decentralized system throughput.
 Numerous Layer 2 solutions are being adopted at the moment.
 These decentralized systems automate transaction speed through the use of smart contracts and scaling solutions.

 As Bitcoin becomes a major force in the business sector, blockchain developers strive to widen the scope of blockchain administration.